Explore the etymology and symbolism of the constellations

 Crater, the Cup, is often considered a part of the threefold constellation; Hydra, Corvus and Crater.
 It relates to the myth [Ovid's Fasti, 2.243-66] that Apollo sent a Raven (Corvus) to fetch water in the god's cup (Crater).
 The raven got back late because he waited at a fig tree for figs to ripen before returning.
 He brought back a Water-snake (Hydra), along with the water-filled cup (Crater), and told Apollo that the Hydra had caused the delay.
 Apollo was not deceived by the lie and placed the Raven (Corvus), the cup (Crater), and the Water-snake (Hydra) among the stars, where the Water-snake guards the water from the thirsty Raven.

-"Manilius described Crater as 'gratus Iaccho Crater' (Iaccho is Roman Bacchus, Greek Dionysus), so using the mystic, poetical name often applied to Bacchus" (Allen, Star Names):
+“Manilius described Crater as ‘gratus Iaccho Crater‘ (Iaccho is Roman Bacchus, who is identified with Greek Dionysus and may be Orion), so using the mystic, poetical name often applied to Bacchus” (Allen, Star Names):

 "The Bacchic feast of intoxication was, however sensual in later performance, a token of the legitimate and blessed ecstasy of the soul upon partaking of the heavenly wine.
 The vine and the mixing bowl were constellated as celestial symbols, the latter as the cluster called the Crater (Latin: bowl) or the Goblet, the sacramental cup or grail.
 The juice of the grape was the blood of Horus or Osiris, in the Egyptian Eucharist" [The Lost Light, Alvin Boyd Kuhn].